jermsgurr/have-i-died-/README.md

 # Just incase
-cron job to check if I am dead. if so, no more data.
+cron job to check if I am dead.